ahsannawazch/Multimodal-RAG/README.md

 📑 **PDF Processing**

-- Interactive PDF document upload.
+- Interactive PDF document upload in chainlit app.
 - Automatic PDF indexing and caching.
 - Visual and textual context understanding.
-- Smart page selection based on query relevance.
+- Display the relevant pages along with the answer.

 🚀 **Multi-GPU Support**